Commemoration of the German Society of Gastroenterology

 After attending a Prague grammar school, Leo Pollak studied medicine at the German Karl Ferdinand University in Prague, graduating with the state examination and doctorate on 22 May 1902.

 Pollak completed his training in internal medicine at the leading clinics in Vienna of that time: He worked as an intern at the I. Medical University Clinic under Hermann Nothnagel, at the University Clinic for Psychiatry and Neurology under Julius Wagner-Jauregg, the Medical University Clinic in Strasbourg under Bernhard Naunyn, and at the Medical Clinic of the University of Munich under Friedrich Müller.
-He then moved to the Wiedner Spital (district hospital in Vienna’s 4th district Wieden) to the department of internal medicine under Maximilian Sternberg.
+He then moved to the Wiedner Spital (district hospital in Vienna’s 4th district of Wieden) to Maximilian Sternberg’s I. Medical Department for Internal Medicine.
+Among others, Julius Schnitzler, the brother of the writer Arthur Schnitzler, worked at this hospital as a surgeon and, from 1920, the pathologist Carl Sternberg.

 At the same time, Pollak worked and conducted research at the biochemical department of the Institute of Pharmacology at the University of Vienna.
 He habilitated in internal medicine at the Medical Faculty of the University of Vienna on 12 September 1914.
 He was appointed professor (extraordinarius) for internal medicine in Vienna on 30 June 1932.